ArtezGDA/illustratorPlugin-Examples/Tutorial_Scripting_ImportJsonData.md

 ### 13. Investigate further: manipulate the points in the path

 Printing out stuff to the console is just one part of an investigation.
-If you really want to understand how stuff is working, you should take it apart, tweak it, poke it with a stick and see how it reacts.
-So let's.
+If you really want to understand how stuff is working, you should take it apart, tweak it, shake it, and poke it with a stick to see how it reacts.
+Let's do this!

 Manipulate the anchor.
-The documentation says the anchor should be an *array of 2 numbers*.
-So that's what we should set it to.
-I'm gonna set the coordinates of the anchor to the center of the shape, as if the value of this point would be 0:
+The documentation says the anchor is an *array of 2 numbers*.
+So that is what we should set it to: an array of 2 numbers.
+I'm going to set the position of the anchor to the center of the shape. (as if the value of this point from the data would be 0):

 ```javascript
 	// Modify the coordinates of the first anchor